Vicky Varun: Early life

-He completed his B.Com degree at the Mysore University.
+He completed his B.Com. degree at the Mysore University.
 His strong interest towards film making made him to approach leading film directors Yogaraj Bhat and Duniya Soori and bagged the opportunity to work as an associate and later assistant director for both of them.

 Career

 Soon after being employed as an associate director, Vikky assisted director Duniya Soori in films such as Jackie, Anna Bond and Kaddipudi, where he also played a brief role.
-Later, he assisted Yogaraj Bhat in the film Paramathma.
+He assisted Yogaraj Bhat in the film Paramathma.
 He considered Soori as his protege and upon his insistence, he agreed to star as a lead role in the director's offbeat film Kendasampige opposite another debutant Manvitha Harish in 2015.
 The film went on to one among the top grossers of the year and also screened for hundred days across cinema halls.
 Subsequently, he was nominated for the best debut actor in both SIIMA and Filmfare Awards South.

 Following the success of his debut film, Vikky took a year break and chose Alemari fame Santhu's next directorial subject titled College Kumar opposite Samyuktha Hegde.

-Vicky will be acting as main lead along with Shilpa Manjunath in the upcoming Kannada movie 'Ranga BE, Mtech' directed by Nagesh Karthi.